Members of the Kingdom from the television show The Walking Dead:

 - The Philosopher King: Many walls around the Kingdom are inscribed with his words of wisdom.

-- Promotion to Opening Titles: Starting with "Who Are You Now?" in Season 9.
+- Promotion to Opening Titles: Beginning with the sixth episode of Season 9.

 - Reasonable Authority Figure: He's much more cooperative compared to the other leaders encountered in the series.
 While he doesn't agree to help Rick fight the Saviors, he offers Daryl asylum due to him being a fugitive.